jfallmann/diffTF_Fork/docs/chapter2.rst

 Sub-folder ``SortedBAM``
 ------------------------------

 Stores sorted versions of the original *BAMs* that are optimized for fast count retrieval using *featureCounts*.
+Only present if data are paired-end.

 - ``{basenameBAM}.bam`` for each input *BAM* file: Produced in rule ``resortBAM``.
 Resorted *BAM* file